nickvourd/Supernova/README.md

 - MAC
 - UUID (Supported by [@S1ckB0y1337](https://twitter.com/S1ckB0y1337) & [@MikeAngelowtt](https://twitter.com/MikeAngelowtt))

-Supernova is written in Golang, a cross-platform language, enabling its use on both Windows and Linux systems.
+Supernova is written in Golang, a cross-platform language, making it compatible with Windows, Linux, and macOS.

 ## Installation